openhab/openhab-addons/bundles/org.openhab.binding.network/README.md

 In this example, there are four suitable ports to use.
 The port 554 (Windows network file sharing service) is open on most Windows PCs and Windows compatible Linux systems.
 Port 1025 (MS RPC) is open on XBox systems.
-Port 548 (Apple Filing Protocol (AFP)) is open on Mac OS X systems.
+Port 548 (Apple Filing Protocol (AFP)) is open on macOS systems.

 Please don't forget to open the required ports in the system's firewall setup.